nicoleneo/sncquiz/README.md

 Examples showing 3 toggle positions and allowing switching between questions Questions, toggle positions, answers are randomised.

 I don't know how to animate the selected bar sliding.
 I don't use TypeScript at work and have not seen the need to use it so far.
+I have not had to implement CSS styles and states from scratch for React as I've always used component libraries such as Material UI, and overriding them.

 ## Live demo
 https://code.neo.my/sncquiz